LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.21.1
+*Released*: 5 February 2025
+- Issue 52143: Grid paging parameter in URL is not always respected
+  - Fix how we parse the URL to calculate page offset

 ### version 6.21.0
 *Released*: 4 February 2025
 - Issue 52151: resolve assay batches/runs from search results